Why You Should Double Down on the Right Channels, Not 'Go Dark' in Times of Economic Uncertainty

 It’s the time no one wants to remember, but for the purposes of this article, it’s important to look at how some businesses prospered during COVID.

-Adapting to the stay at home directives, many businesses were built or gained vast new customer bases during the pandemic.
+Adapting to the stay at home directives, many businesses built or gained vast new customer bases during the pandemic.
 Seeing a gap in the market or a change in customer behaviour can be an opportunity for your business.

 Some of these include: